 Even if you don’t have the opportunity—and at festivals, most people don’t— to ride in a balloon, or the desire (fear of heights, small spaces), watching the cluster of balloons blast off into the air is a pretty neat sight.
 Besides, there’s more to do than just watch.

-At Stoweflake’s evening launches, tents are set up across the resort’s lawn featuring displays from local businesses, souvenirs, complimentary mini-facials and $1/per minute massages by the resort’s massage therapists.
+At Stowe’s evening launches, tents are set up featuring displays from local businesses and souvenirs.
 Children have their own supervised activity corner, complete with games, arts and crafts, and a moonwalk.
-There’s also plenty of food, drink, and entertainment.
-At this year’s festival, a local band covered well-known songs as some adults danced and sang along to the music.
+There’s also plenty of food, drink, and entertainment from local bands.
 A number of tables and chairs sit under the tents, but in good weather families might prefer to lie out on the lawn beneath the open sky.

 You don’t have to be, say, Richard Branson to enjoy a hot air balloon ride.
 If there’s no festival going on, many companies and independent pilots will take your family for a ride in a balloon, for a price.